classilla/cryanc/README.md

 ## Partially working configurations

 - SunOS 4 (`gcc` 2.95.2).
-Requires fudging for unaligned pointers similar to IRIX, so this should work soon.
+Requires fudging for unaligned pointers similar to IRIX and has some OS differences.
 Binary compatible (and in fact developed) on Solbourne OS/MP.

 ## Doesn't compile but planned